 Fortitude is a remote Arctic island north of Norway, colonized by a mix of rugged international settlers, most of them British and Norwegian.
 It’s a peaceful place of magnificent vistas, but it’s also dangerous, thanks to subzero temperatures and predatory wildlife.
-As Fortitude’s mining industry dies, the governor of the island, Hildur Odegard (Sofie Gråbøl), plans to reorient the economy around tourism by launching a resort hotel project.
-Meanwhile, local sheriff Dan Anderssen (Richard Dormer) runs a tiny police force that keeps the peace…or they would, if there were ever any strife.
+As Fortitude’s mining industry dies, the governor of the island, Hildur Odegard (Sofie Gråbøl), plans to reorient the economy around tourism by establishing a resort hotel.
+Meanwhile, local sheriff Dan Anderssen (Richard Dormer) runs a tiny police force that keeps the peace—or they would, if there were ever any strife.

-Then there’s the stellar cast, an appealing mix of distinctive characters who collectively make up a mysterious and troubled community full of complex, soap opera intricacy.
+Then there’s the stellar cast, an appealing mix of distinctive characters who collectively make up a mysterious, troubled community full of complex, soap opera intricacy.
 Tucci is a standout, unsurprisingly, but the acting firepower is rampant up and down the roster.
-There are no throwaway characters; once introduced, each new persona is integrated into the story inextricably, and contributes to the community’s singular mystique, which builds over the first half of the season in a suspenseful, unnerving slow-build.
+There are no throwaway characters; once introduced, each new persona is integrated into the story inextricably, contributing to the community’s singular mystique, which builds over the first half of the season in a suspenseful, unnerving slow-build.

 The ingeniously crafted narrative takes even darker turns in the second half, when the show veers from noir into more horrific territory.
 I found this stretch slightly less engrossing, if only because it peels away—satisfyingly, I should point out—many of the mysteries that have been built.
-And yet, by shifting into bloodier, more suspenseful material in its latter half, it still manages a compelling artistic message.
-As Fortitude is more unraveled by events, it serves more and more effectively as a symbolic representation of Earth itself: an unspoiled, beautiful wilderness ultimately tainted by the plague of humanity on its surface.
-It’s a bleak message, to be sure, and one it takes considerable fortitude from the viewer to withstand, but it’s also haunting, thought-provoking, and chillingly powerful.
+Yet by shifting into bloodier, more suspenseful material in its latter half, it still manages a compelling artistic message.
+As Fortitude is increasingly unraveled by events, it serves more and more effectively as a symbolic representation of Earth itself: an unspoiled, beautiful wilderness ultimately tainted by the plague of humanity on its surface.
+It’s a bleak message, and one it takes considerable fortitude from the viewer to withstand, but it’s also haunting, thought-provoking, and chillingly powerful.